kaspanet/kaspad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 Clients are expected to build RequestMessages and wrap them in KaspadMessage. (see messages.proto)

-Having received a KaspadMessage, the RPC server will respond with a ResponseMessage (likewise wrapped in a KaspadMessage) respective to the original RequestMessage.
+Having received a RequestMessage, (wrapped in a KaspadMessage) the RPC server will respond with a ResponseMessage ( likewise wrapped in a KaspadMessage) respective to the original RequestMessage.

+**IMPORTANT:** This API is a work in progress and is subject to break between versions.

 <a name="protowire.RPCError"></a>